Updated: Aug 18

-As borders have now gone up between the UK and EU single market some delays are to be expected, but there are good practices you can follow to help reduce the chances of significant delays at the border.
+As borders have now gone up between the UK and EU single market some delays are to be expected for a number of reasons out of your control, but there are good practices you can follow to help reduce the chances of significant delays at the border.

 Measure & weigh your freight